mozilla/addons-server/docs/topics/api/v4_frozen/abuse.rst

     if an unsupported value is sent, it will be silently changed to ``other`` instead of raising a 400 error.

-.. http:post:: /api/v5/abuse/report/addon/
+.. http:post:: /api/v4/abuse/report/addon/

     :<json string addon: The id, slug, or guid of the add-on to report for abuse (required).
     :<json string message: The body/content of the abuse report (required).
     :<json string|null report_entry_point: The report entry point.
-The accepted values are documented in the :ref:`table below <abuse-report_entry_point-parameter>`.
+The accepted values are documented in the :ref:`table below <v4-abuse-report_entry_point-parameter>`.
     :<json string|null addon_install_method: The add-on install method.
-The accepted values are documented in the :ref:`table below <abuse-addon_install_method-parameter>`.
+The accepted values are documented in the :ref:`table below <v4-abuse-addon_install_method-parameter>`.
     :<json string|null addon_install_origin: The add-on install origin.
     :<json string|null addon_install_source: The add-on install source.
-The accepted values are documented in the :ref:`table below <abuse-addon_install_source-parameter>`.
+The accepted values are documented in the :ref:`table below <v4-abuse-addon_install_source-parameter>`.
     :<json string|null addon_install_source_url: The add-on install source URL.
     :<json string|null addon_name: The add-on name in the locale used by the client.
     :<json string|null addon_signature: The add-on signature state.
-The accepted values are documented in the :ref:`table below <abuse-addon_signature-parameter>`.
+The accepted values are documented in the :ref:`table below <v4-abuse-addon_signature-parameter>`.
     :<json string|null addon_summary: The add-on summary in the locale used by the client.
     :<json string|null addon_version: The add-on version string.
-    :<json string|null app: The :ref:`application <addon-detail-application>` used by the client.
+    :<json string|null app: The :ref:`application <v4-addon-detail-application>` used by the client.
 Can be either ``firefox`` or ``android``.
     :<json string|null appversion: The application version used by the client.
     :<json string|null lang: The language code of the locale used by the client for the application.
     :<json string|null client_id: The client's hashed telemetry ID.
     :<json string|null install_date: The add-on install date.
     :<json string|null operating_system: The client's operating system.
     :<json string|null operating_system_version: The client's operating system version.
     :<json string|null reason: The reason for the report.
-The accepted values are documented in the :ref:`table below <abuse-reason-parameter>`.
+The accepted values are documented in the :ref:`table below <v4-abuse-reason-parameter>`.
     :>json object|null reporter: The user who submitted the report, if authenticated.
     :>json int reporter.id: The id of the user who submitted the report.
     :>json string reporter.name: The name of the user who submitted the report.